ajthor/gitflow/README.md

 - -d: delete the branch
 - -m: merge branch into 'master' and 'development'

 ### Gh-Pages

 The `gh-pages` command is specific to the documentation branch on GitHub.
 It creates an empty orphan branch that holds all of your documentation and an index.html file which is viewable at: `yourusername.github.com/yourproject`

-#### Usage

 	gitflow gh-pages [-c | --commit]

 - -c: make a first commit (even if it's empty)

 ## Contributing

 The project is under active development.
 Please contribute!
 I am not, in any sense, a good C or BASH developer.
 It would be useful to get some feedback and review on those parts of the program.

+It would also be useful to get a Git pro to help out with integrating the C part of the program with the Git API commands instead of relying on the shell scripts.

 ## Un-Installation